Quantcast

 Body

-Most Vegetables: Store in Refrigerator
+List of Vegetables to Store in Refrigerator

-2. Beans (snap): Keep snap beans such as green beans in a perforated produce bag in the refrigerator and they should keep for about a week.
+2. Beans (snap: Keep snap beans such as green beans in a perforated produce bag in the refrigerator and they should keep for about a week.
 Note that their condition will deteriorate faster if they are kept below 40°F.

 3. Brussels sprouts: Store sprouts in a perforated plastic bag in the refrigerator for up to a month.